igmhub/LaCE/README.md

 the emulators and archives.
 The `Durham2023_LaCETutorial` is the more complete one that shows how to get the different archives and run them with the available emulator options.

+In the `tests` folder, there are four scripts that you can run to open a Gadget or Nyx archive and run the G^and NN emulators.